Rockypocky77/ChancifySATPrep/sat23.md

 The passage primarily

-A) argues that group projects should never be assigned.
+A) argues that group projects should generally be avoided in most educational contexts.

 B) examines why group projects can feel unfair and suggests ways to improve them.